 The University of California Regents and UCSB Student Health Services require all University of California students to have health insurance coverage.
-We highly encourage all student-athletes to purchase the UCSB Undergraduate Student Health Insurance Plan (USHIP) for the entire academic school year.
+We highly encourage all student-athletes to purchase the Gaucho Health Insurance (GHI) for the entire academic school year.
 By purchasing this plan, a student-athlete will have access to medical care on campus at the UCSB Student Health Center for general health issues and/or non-athletic related injuries or illnesses.
-This will be very convenient for your son/daughter without interrupting their busy academic demands and schedule.
-Also if you decide to purchase the USHIP policy and your son/daughter starts practices and competition prior to the first day of the Fall Quarter, we encourage you to purchase the USHIP Supplemental, Pro-Rated coverage.
-For further information concerning USHIP insurance contact a staff athletic trainer or the UCSB Student Health Service USHIP insurance web site.
+Parents, this will be very convenient for your son/daughter without interrupting their busy academic demands and schedule.
+Also, if you decide to purchase the GHI policy and your son/daughter starts practices and competition prior to the first day of the Fall Quarter, we encourage you to purchase the GHI Supplemental, Pro-Rated coverage.
+For further information concerning GHI, contact a staff athletic trainer or the UCSB Student Health Service GHI coordinator at 805-893-4634.

-In addition, all students must have a primary care provider within 25 miles of campus.
+In addition, all students must have a primary care provider within 30 miles of campus.
 Student-athletes may keep their existing insurance plan, but are required to designate a primary care provider within the designated radius.
-If a provider cannot be found that accepts the student-athlete’s private insurance plan, they must enroll in the UC USHIP plan.
+If a provider cannot be found that accepts the student-athlete’s private insurance plan, they must enroll in the GHI plan.

 The UCSB Athletics Department provides insurance coverage on all intercollegiate athletic teams.
 The athletic medical insurance provided by the UCSB Athletics Department is a secondary policy which only covers injuries sustained as a direct result of official UCSB Athletics practices and competition.
 This means that injuries not related to athletics (car accidents, bike accidents, intramurals or recreational play, illnesses, etc.) are not covered.
 To take advantage of this secondary policy, all claims must be initially billed through the student-athlete's private primary insurance (even if the primary happens to be an out-of-area HMO).
 It is the responsibility of the student-athlete and/or parents to ensure that the primary insurance is billed in a timely manner.
 Failure to do so may result in late fees or excessive charges which will not be covered by the UCSB Athletics Department.